-Warrington-Catalans off due to Covid-19
+Warrington-Catalans off over Covid-19

-Super League: Warrington v Catalans postponed due to Covid-19 cases in Dragons camp
+Super League: Warrington v Catalans postponed because of Covid-19 cases in Dragons camp

 Last updated on .From the section Rugby League

-Thursday's Super League match between Warrington and Catalans has been postponed due to four of the Dragons' "essential staff" catching coronavirus.
+Thursday's Super League match between Warrington and Catalans has been postponed as four of the Dragons' "essential staff" have coronavirus.

 The news came seven hours before the scheduled kick-off as three cases were discovered shortly before the French side were expected to fly to England.